-To date, competent authorities have not reported any confined research in GE plants.
-However, it is our understanding that some research is being performed, with notifications consisting of basic research for pharmaceutical purposes carried out by public institutions.
+In 2016, competent authorities have only reported confined research in GE potatoes with different starch content levels.
+Additional research may be being performed, with notifications consisting of basic research for pharmaceutical purposes carried out by public institutions.

 • Field testing:

 Field trials are permitted in Spain although they are subject to prior notice and authorization.